foxt/rpi-alpine-image-builder/README.md

   - Built in a 'clean-room' fashion - booting an Alpine image and immediately running `lbu commit` shows that changes are made to the system during the boot process, and can be based on unique configuration (for example, /etc/resolv.conf is filled in with the DNS server & hostname from DHCP).
   - Netboot and or rpiboot for ease of development.

+The image is pretty small.
+A mostly unmodified image, built on Alpine 3.19 for Raspberry Pi 4B produces a 84.3MB (unpacked) boot image, which can be further shrunk to 66.4MB by removing unused packages, DTBs, etc.

+On the memory constrained Raspberry Pi Zero 2W, it leaves about 300M out of the total 430M available for activities.

 ## Process
 As Alpine must be built on Alpine, an ephemeral Docker container is used to run the build scripts.
 The scripts clones the [aports](https://gitlab.alpinelinux.org/alpine/aports) repo and uses custom `mkimg` and `genapkovl` profiles to generate a `tar.gz` folder which can be extracted to the root of a FAT32 SD card and inserted into the Pi.